 Total TimePrep: 40 min.
 Bake: 20 min. + cooling

 - 4 large eggs, room temperature

 - 1 teaspoon vanilla extract

 - 2 cups (12 ounces ) semisweet chocolate chips

 - 2 cartons (8 ounces each) frozen whipped topping, thawed

 - 2 cups fresh raspberries

-- Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before inverting onto a wire rack to cool completely.
 Carefully remove waxed paper.

 - For topping, in a microwave, melt chips; stir until smooth.
 Fold in half of the whipped topping until blended; fold in remaining whipped topping (mixture will be thick).